apache/pulsar-site/docs/concepts-throttling.md

 ### Throttling levels

-Configuring throttling levels allows you to throttle message dispatch rate limits at multiple levels.
-The following table outlines the three throttling levels.
+You can set throttle message dispatch at different levels.

 Level | Description
 :-----|:------------